nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites:
        * Student with ID S00001 exists in the system.
-       * Another student with NRIC S2684225J exists in the system.
+       * Another student with NRIC S2684225J exists in the system.<b>

    2. Test case: `edit s00001 i\S2684225J`<br>
        Expected: Error message indicating that another student with the same NRIC already exists in the system.